 In addition to Samsung's Find My Mobile service, you can also take advantage of Google's Find My Device service, should you prefer.
 Here's how.

 - Type myaccount.google.com into the web browser on your computer.

 - Click on the Security link in the left navigation.

 - Scroll down to the Your devices section.

-Click on Ring or Locate to find your device.
+- Click on Play Sound to ring your device.